693 - Juan Cortina - Live

 Want to go troll the lives at a hot dog stand.

-Guess who's gonna build that wall if it gets built
+Guess who's going to build that wall if it gets built?

-No, they just the Mexicans and the Americans agree that Chinos should build a fucking wall.
+The Mexicans and the Americans agree that Chinos should build the fucking wall.

 In what pants?